jaysonmulwa/Go-Projects/README.md

 # xml-parser
-A sitemap (xml) parser with concurrency.
+A sitemap (xml) parser with concurrency in Go.